OneBrokenPixel/darkhexxa_UnityHelpers/README.md

 ```sh
 public void OnCreatedByPool( SimplePool pool )
 ```
 A method that is called when an object is created by a pool before being spawned.
-It passes in the SimplePool object so that this script can despawn its self.
+It passes in the SimplePool object so that this script can despawn itself.
 ```sh
 public abstract void OnSpawn();
 ```